 Memcached is an open-source memory object caching system that web sites can use to help accelerate page load times.
 Memcached works by caching in RAM frequently accessed data, such as the results of API calls, database calls, and more.

 - If you have a managed VPS or managed Flex Dedicated Server, please open a support ticket on the Customer Portal at https://my.a2hosting.com and request memcached for your system.
 We will install it for you.

-- If you have a semi-managed VPS, Cloud VPS, or semi-managed Flex Dedicated Server, you can install memcached yourself.
+- If you have an unmanaged VPS, Cloud VPS, or unmanaged Flex Dedicated Server, you can install memcached yourself.

 - If you have a Turbo Web Hosting account, you should not follow the procedures in this article.
 Instead, use the A2 Optimized plugin to configure and manage memcached for your application.